-If you die in service, a cash sum of four times your gross earnings in the 12 months prior to your death will be paid under a separate arrangement at the discretion of the Trustee (normally payable to your nominated beneficiary).
+If you die in service, a cash sum of four times your gross earnings in the 12 months prior to your death will be paid under a separate arrangement at the discretion of the Trustee (normally to a nominated beneficiary).
 Your Spouse will receive a pension payable for life.
 Pensions may also be payable to your children.

-If you have to stop work due to ill health, you may be able to remain a member of the Scheme for as long as you remain unable to work subject to certain conditions being met.
+If you have to stop work due to ill health, you may be able to remain a member of the Scheme for as long as you remain unable to work or your pension may be paid early, subject to certain conditions being met